 Blackbox stores a set of pad configurations, sequences and song sections as a preset.
 You can save as many presets as you want, as long as there is room for the files on your microSD card.
-When you turn on blackbox, it automatically loads the first preset in the list alphabetically.
+When you turn on blackbox, it automatically loads the most recently used preset on this microSD card.
 The microSD card that comes with blackbox has about 60 presets and corresponding WAV files preloaded.